Kurai Onrum Illai: Explanation and interpretation

 This composition by Rajaji is one of its kind, in the sense that the author does not elicit any favour from God but only maintains that he has no regrets or dissatisfaction about anything in life.
 In this song, he regards both Lord Vishnu or Venkateswara of Tirupathi and his incarnation Lord Krishna to be one and the same and uses the names interchangeably.

-Rajaji's grandson Gopal Gandhi believes that there were multiple factors that led to the composition.
-He also suspects the presence of hidden meanings in the song.
-He believes that the song had been inspired by an incident which took place in the shrine of Tiruchanoor in 1925, when Rajaji had defended the right of an untouchable to enter the shrine of Tiruchanoor.
-Gopal Gandhi believes that Rajaji compares the untouchable's inability to have a glimpse of his favorite God to his own inability to have a glimpse of the invisible creator.

 Popular culture

 The same song was reused with slightly modified lyrics and instrumentation by Vidyasagar for the film Arai En 305-il Kadavul (2008).

 The song was used with telling effect in Mudal Mudal Mudal Varai (M3V) and the song sung by Ms. Jaya.